-We take precedence of the powerful numerical many-body method, the bosonic version of the multiconfigurational time-dependent Hartree method \cite{Streltsov2007, Alon2008, Sakmann2009,Lode2017, Nguyen2019, Lode2020}, also see its multi-layer version for mixtures \cite{Kronke2013, Cao2013,Schurer2017,Chen2018,Mistakidis2019}.
-The method incorporates quantum correlations exhaustively to obtain in-principle numerically exact ground states of different order of initial fragmentations, and the interference of different fragmentation channels in the out-of-equilibrium dynamics.

-Our many-body method uses, to obtain the wavefunction, a variationally optimal ansatz which is a linear combination of all permanents generated by distributing the $N$ bosons over $M$ time-adaptive orbitals.
+We make use of the powerful numerical many-body method, the bosonic version of the multiconfigurational time-dependent Hartree method \cite{Streltsov2007, Alon2008, Sakmann2009,Lode2017, Nguyen2019, Lode2020}, also see its multi-layer version for mixtures \cite{Kronke2013, Cao2013,Schurer2017,Chen2018,Mistakidis2019}.
+The method incorporates quantum correlations exhaustively to obtain an in-principle numerically exact ground states of different initial fragmentations, and their out-of-equilibrium dynamics.
+To obtain the wavefunction, a variationally optimal ansatz which is a linear combination of all permanents generated by distributing the $N$ bosons over $M$ time-adaptive orbitals is used.
 The many-body wavefunction is described as \cite{Alon2008}